ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 For vCenter Server with NSX-V instances, if you purchased IBM-provided VMware licensing, you can upgrade the VMware NSX Base edition to Advanced or to Enterprise edition, and you can purchase more VMware components, such as VMware vRealize Operations.
 You can also add IBM-Managed Services if you want to offload the day-to-day operations and maintenance of the virtualization, guest OS, or application layers.
 The {{site.data.keyword.cloud_notm}} Professional Services team is available to help you accelerate your journey to the cloud with migration, implementation, planning, and onboarding services.

-For vCenter Server with NSX-T instances, applying updates are not supported.
+For vCenter Server with NSX-T instances, applying license updates is not supported.
 Also, only a limited number of add-on services are supported.
 {:important}

 ## vCenter Server with NSX-V architecture